produtoraindi768-afk/portalv2/.qoder/rules/shadcn.md

 When implementing:

 First call the demo tool to see how it is used
-Then implement it so that it is implementedÂ correctly
+Then implement it so that it is implemented correctly

 Use the theme shadcn/ui variables to style the components.
 Never use hardcoded colours